 EBF Board Recruitment

-You can find more information on this page.
-Besides that, it is always possible to send an email to email@example.com, make an appointment with one of the EBF Board Members or come by at the EBF Board Room (5411.0046) if you would like to have some more information.
-We love to tell you about our experiences as EBF Board Members!
-The deadline to apply is the 24th of March, 23.59.
+As mentioned, you can find more information on this page and the application procedure.
+Besides that, it is always possible to send an email to email@example.com, make an appointment with one of the EBF Board Members or come by at the EBF Board Room (5411.0046) if you would like to have more information.
+Do not hesitate to contact us, we love to tell you about our experiences as EBF Board Members!

-If you fulfill the position as Chairman, Commercial Officer, Marketing & IT Officer or Treasurer, you will guide committee members with the same position.
+If you fulfill the position of Chairman, Treasurer, IT & Marketing Officer, or Commercial Officer, you will guide committee members with the same position.
 During the start up of a committee, a meeting to provide all necessary information will be held.
 During this meeting the position and function specific knowledge will be discussed, questions will be answered, but they will also get to know each other.
-During the year you will get a lot of questions regarding your position and you will guide the committee members with the same position also individually.
+During the year you will get a lot of questions regarding your position and you will guide the committee members with the same position individually.

-The EBF has currently 180 active members in 20 committees and 6 Master Communities.
+The EBF currently has 180 active members in 31 committees and 8 Master Communities.
 Every board member guides a few committees, it depends on your position which committees this will be.
 The board member will be present at a committee meeting every two or three weeks.
 As a supervisor you help the committee to start up, advise them where needed and you look after them.
 It depends on the committee how much time you will spend on the guidance.
-The guidance of the committees is a very important task of the board, which is much fun to do.
+The guidance of the committees is a very important task of the board, which is very fun to do.

 Active Members Committee